Miss Victory: Fictional character biography

 Miss Victory was secretly stenographer Joan Wayne, whose work in a Government department, coupled with her desire to help the war effort, led her to don the patriotic guise of Miss Victory: a tight-fitting, red-white-and-blue costume with a plunging neckline and a V emblem across her chest.

 The 1984-revival version also possesses superhuman strength, as well as the ability to fly over short distances.
 Her true identity is Dr. Joan Wayne, a research scientist in the United States Department of Defense, who in the 1940s developed the "V-47 formula" to increase the strength/stamina of allied troops.
 The formula, however, only worked on Joan herself, and she became a superheroine.
 The formula also prevented her from aging, so that the Miss Victory of today is still a young, attractive woman.

 Miss Victory received an overdose of the related but faulty V-45 formula from the Black Commando which affected her personality, transforming her into the villainous Rad.
 Eventually, the V-45 formula was removed from her system and she returned to Femforce.
 In the mid 1990s, Wayne temporarily resigned her leadership of Femforce, and was replaced by her grown daughter Jennifer, the only other person on whom the V-47 formula would work.
 Jennifer was referred to as the second Miss Victory.
 After Joan returned to the Miss Victory role, Jennifer eventually took V-45 and became the second Rad.
 Jennifer (as Rad) is not really a villain, but more of an anti-hero.
 In addition to her daughter, Miss Victory's family consists of husband, fellow hero Captain Paragon and a cloned son of the couple created by an enemy.

+A new ORIGIN OF MISS VICTORY was released in 2024.
+Miss Victory's first suit was discovered in a locked trunk at a thrift store in 2019 in which her origin was revealed via a document that fell from a concealed pocked within the suit.